The Global Communications Infrastructure

 New service provider

-To build, maintain and operate the entire GCI network, the CTBTO engages a contractor who specializes in the field of global communication.
-The first ten-year contract with a communication service provider expires in 2008 and a new service provider has already been contracted.
+To build, maintain and operate the entire GCI network, the CTBTO engages a contractor who specializes in the field of global telecommunications.
+The second ten-year contract with a communication service provider expires in 2018 and a new service provider procurement process has started.

-The organization is currently migrating the entire GCI network infrastructure to the network of the new service provider.
-This involves changing satellites, shifting VSAT antennas to the new satellites and installing new communications equipment at more than 210 VSAT locations all over the world.
-Communication set-ups for newly built monitoring stations are already being integrated into the new network.
+The organization will be migrating the entire GCI network infrastructure to the network of the new service provider (to be known as GCI 3).
+This involves changing satellites, shifting VSAT antennas to the new satellites and installing new communications equipment at more than 250 VSAT And Internet VPN locations all over the world.
+Communication set-ups for newly built monitoring stations will also be integrated into the new network.

 Increasing data volume

 As more monitoring stations and NDCs join the global alarm system, the volume of data transmitted daily by the GCI is constantly increasing.
-Currently, 16 gigabytes of data are being transmitted by the GCI every single day.
-Of this, nine gigabytes are incoming data from monitoring stations and the volume of outbound data traffic to Member States comprises seven gigabytes.
-The data volume transmitted through the GCI is soon expected to reach 26 gigabytes per day.
+Currently, 35 gigabytes of data are being transmitted by the GCI every single day, either coming from monitoring stations or being sent to Member State national data centres.

 With worldwide connectivity being the daily business at the GCI, a key principle is being observed throughout – information security.
 Every element in the GCI network structure needs to meet high standards of data availability, confidentiality and reliability.
 The new GCI network incorporates a high level of network security to ensure required data integrity and data availability, and to provide for necessary data encryption and authentication.

-The CTBTO Operations Centre is an important partner for the GCI in monitoring the status of its network links.
-A specially designed web portal depicting the so-called workflow can be accessed in the Operations Centre.
-This tool shows how the GCI communication network is actually working.
-Outages and failing connections can be identified and addressed quickly.
+Along with the GCI contractor’s Network Operations Centre, the CTBTO Operations Centre (OPC) is an important resource for the GCI in monitoring the status of its network links.
+A specially designed web portal depicting the GCI State-of-Health (SOH) monitor can be accessed in the Operations Centre.
+This tool shows the status of the GCI communications network in near real-time.
+Outages and failing connections can be identified and addressed as necessary to maintain the highest link availability.